spinspire/training-content/content/conditionals-and-loops.md

       console.log('Currently loading...');
     }
   ```
-  - The console.log will only be executed if the `isLoading` variable is a truthy value.
+  - The console.log will only be executed if the `isLoading` variable evaluated to a truthy value.
   <br>
 - If/Else statement
   - Similar to the if statement, except that you have an additional block where you can execute code if the condition is not met.